scrapinghub/splash/docs/index.rst

     from stdlib, and it can be 1000x+ times slower than re2 - it may be faster to download files than to discard them if you have a large number of rules and don't use re2.
 With re2 matching becomes very fast.

+    Make sure you are not using re2==0.2.20 installed from PyPI (it is broken);
+    use the latest version from github.

 .. _adblockparser: https://github.com/scrapinghub/adblockparser
 .. _EasyList: https://easylist.adblockplus.org/en/